Arch: Islamic

 Islamic architects adopted the Roman arches, but had quickly shown their resourcefulness: by the 8th century the simple semicircular arch was almost entirely replaced with fancier shapes, few fine examples of the former in the Umayyad architecture notwithstanding (cf. the Great Mosque of Damascus, 706–715 CE).
 The first pointed arches appear already at the end of the 7th century AD (Al-Aqsa Mosque, Palace of Ukhaidhir, cisterns at the White Mosque of Ramle).
 Their variations spread fast and wide: Mosque of Ibn Tulun in Cairo (876-879 AD), Nizamiyya Madrasa at Khar Gerd (now Iran, 11th century), Kongo Mosque in Diani Beach (Kenya, 16th century).

 Islamic architecture brought to life a large amount of arch forms: the round horseshoe arch that became a characteristic trait of the Islamic buildings, the keel arch, the cusped arch, and the mixed-line arch (where the curved "ogee swell" is interspersed with abrupt bends).
 The Great Mosque of Cordoba, that can be considered a catalogue of Islamic arches, contains also the arches with almost straight sides, trefoil, interlaced, and joggled.
 Mosque of Ibn Tulun adds four-centred and stilted version of the pointed arch.

+In al-Hakam II's enlargement of the Córdoba mosque, interlaced arches helped support the ribbed domes.
+At Tinmal Mosque, lambrequin arches mark the centre and ends of the arcade in front of the qibla wall, with different lobed forms between them.

-It is quite likely that the appearance of the pointed arch, an essential element of the Gothic style, in Europe (Monte Cassino, 1066–1071 AD, and the Cluny Abbey five years later) and the ogee arch in Venice (c.
-1250) is a result of the Islamic influence, possibly through Sicily.
+Examples of pointed arches in Western Europe from the second half of the 11th century include those at Monte Cassino and at Cluny Abbey from 1088; the ogee arch appeared in Venice around 1250.
+The introduction of these forms has been linked to Islamic influence, possibly through Sicily.
 John Ruskin, however, traces the development of the Gothic ogee arch as an indigenous evolution of the different shapes ("orders") of the Florentine arch.

+John Warren proposed an earlier transmission of the pointed arch to Italy.
+He dated the pointed arcades at St Mark's Basilica in Venice to the church built in 829–836, rather than to the late 12th or early 13th century, and linked them to the arrival of Greek craftsmen from Alexandria.

 Saoud also credits to Islamic architects the spread of the transverse arch.
 Mixed-line arch became popular in the Mudéjar style and subsequently spread around the Spanish-speaking world.